Tranz Rail: Interisland ferries and competition

+Asset sales and Beard era

 In December 1996, Tranz Rail sold the DFT class of locomotives to the Chicago Freight Car Leasing Company for $131.5 million.
 It then leased the locomotives back for a period of 12 years.
 The lease ended on 19 December 2008 with the locomotives ownership returning to Tranz Rail's successor, KiwiRail.

-Tranz Rail's chairman Ed Burkhardt resigned in August 1999 as a result of resigning as the chairman, CEO and president of Wisconsin Central.
-Industry insiders put this down to his preference to re-invest revenues rather than paying dividends to shareholders.
-Wisconsin's new board sold the company to the Canadian National Railway on 9 October 2001.
+Tranz Rail's chairman Ed Burkhardt resigned in August 1999 as a result of resigning as the chairman, CEO and president of Wisconsin Central in July 1999.
+Industry insiders put this down to his preference to reinvest revenues rather than pay dividends to shareholders.
+Wisconsin Central's new board sold Wisconsin Central to the Canadian National Railway on 9 October 2001.
 Canadian National then put its 24% shareholding in Tranz Rail up for sale.

+Michael Beard was appointed CEO of Tranz Rail in 2000 following the retirement of Dr Francis Small, who had led the organisation from its SOE days into its first phase of privatisation.
+Beard's policy was to focus on the rail freight operation, and sell any assets which were not core to this business, such as long-distance passenger trains (Tranz Scenic) and commuter services in Wellington and Auckland (Tranz Metro), as well as the rail network itself.

-Tranz Rail also contracted out services which were previously provided in house.
+Tranz Rail also contracted out services which were previously provided in-house.
 Alstom was contracted for locomotive servicing and took over the Hutt Workshops, while Transfield Services took over track maintenance.

+Beard also moved Tranz Rail's headquarters from the Wellington railway station to a new purpose-built office on the North Shore of Auckland, at a cost of $16 million.
+In 2000, a ministerial inquiry was formed to look into Tranz Rail's safety record, due to an unusually high number of work-related fatalities over the previous 12 months.

 In June 2001, Tranz Rail sold 50% of Tranz Scenic to two directors of the Victoria, Australia rail operator West Coast Railway for $33 million.
 This sale included long-distance passenger rolling stock and ten diesel locomotives of the DC class, reclassified as the DCP class, and two EF class electric locomotives.
-In 2004 this share was purchased by Toll NZ, as one of the West Coast Railway directors had died and the business was not performing adequately.
+In 2004, this share was purchased by Toll NZ, as one of the West Coast Railway directors had died and the business was not performing adequately.

 On 24 December 2001, Tranz Rail sold the Auckland suburban rail network to the New Zealand Government for $81 million.
 In 2003 a competitive tender was held to find a new operator for the suburban passenger services, which Tranz Rail did not bid for.
-Connex (later renamed Transdev Auckland) won the contract, and took over Tranz Metro's Auckland operation from 23 August 2004.
+Connex (later renamed Transdev Auckland) won the contract and took over Tranz Metro's Auckland operation from 23 August 2004.